October 4th, 2020

 In this post, I provide an introduction to what emotional trauma is, its causes, signs, the Classical Chinese Medicine perspective on emotional traumas, and how to begin healing or continue healing from emotional traumas.

 As always, if you like this content, please share, leave a comment below, or send me an email.
 You are the reason I provide this information.
 Your feedback and questions are always appreciated.

 What is emotional trauma

-Harvard Medical School describes an emotional trauma as a stressful event that affects the psyche.
-Classical Chinese Medicine would agree and add that emotional traumas affect not only the psyche, but the whole human including the physical, and spiritual body’s too.
+Harvard Medical School describes emotional trauma as a stressful event that affects the psyche.
+Classical Chinese Medicine would agree and add that emotional trauma affect not only the psyche, but the whole human including the physical, and spiritual bodies too.

 In general, emotional traumas can be caused by people and experiences.

-Causes of emotional traumas can include shock, unhealthy interpersonal relationships, childhood traumas, recent diagnosis, and deaths.
+Causes of emotional traumas can include shock, unhealthy interpersonal relationships, childhood traumas, recent diagnoses, and deaths.
 Traumas to the physical body also invoke an emotional response.
-Physical traumas can include injuries, accidents, prescription medications, surgeries and even pregnancy.
+Physical traumas can include injuries, accidents, prescription medications, surgeries, and even pregnancy.

-The physical body alone is rarely ever without the emotional body and visa versa.
+The physical body alone is rarely ever without the emotional body and vice versa.
 Therefore, both need to be considered during the healing process.

 Signs of emotional trauma

 It is unfortunate, but signs of emotional trauma are extensive.
 I’ve listed a few common ones here.
 If you don’t see a sign that you are experiencing below, please don’t discount it.
 This is a condensed list.
 Any emotions causing distress can be a sign of emotional trauma.